pickettbd/meryl/documentation/source/reference.rst

 the output database.

 .. warning::
-  does count really only use one thread here?
+  Does count really use only one thread here?

 Details: Each integer counter is initially a 16-bit value.
-Once any count exceeds 2\ :sup:`16` = 65,535 another bit is added to all value, resulting in 17-bit values for every kmer.
+Once any count exceeds 2\ :sup:`16` = 65,535 another bit is added to all value, resulting in 17-bit values for every k-mer.
 Once any count then exceeds 2\ :sup:`17` = 131,072, another bit is added, and so on.
 Thus, memory usage is 512 MB * log\ :sub:`2` maximum_count_value